newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 name: Apply for Your Animal Shelter’s Controlled Dangerous Substances Registration
 webflowName: "Pet Care: Controlled Dangerous Substance Registration"
 summaryDescriptionMd: >-
-  You need a Controlled Dangerous Substances (CDS) registration if you or your business use sodium pentobarbital for animal euthanasia.
-Follow these steps to
+  You need a Controlled Dangerous Substances (CDS) registration if you use CDS to train dogs in narcotics detection.
+Follow these steps to apply:
-  apply:

-  1. Email the NJ Drug Control Unit (DCU) at \[cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) to request the Animal Shelter CDS Registration application.
+  1. Email the NJ Drug Control Unit (DCU) at [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) to request the Animal Shelter CDS Registration application.

   2. After your completed application has been emailed to the DCU, they will email you an invoice to pay the fee online.

-  3. Be sure to register with the \[U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) to validate your CDS registration.
-You will need your CDS number for this process.
+  3. Be sure to register with the [U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) to validate your CDS registration.
 Email a copy of your DEA registration to the DCU within 60 days.
 industryId: petcare
 agencyId: nj-consumer-affairs
 webflowId: 67100850cb7b73db412e7610